jcrist/jcrist.github.io/content/pages/about.md

 ## Other Interests

 I spend my free time on my hobbies.
-I started rock climbing around 8 years ago, and that has easily become the most addicting thing in my life.
-I also dance West Coast Swing on a fairly regular basis (although not as often as I'd like).
+I started rock climbing around 10 years ago, and that has easily become the most addicting thing in my life.
+I also dabble in woodworking, crocheting, gardening, baking, and homebrewing.

-## About the Name

-The name of this site comes from a term in dynamics/control theory referring to a system that once hit with an impulse will oscillate forever, never growing or shrinking in magnitude.
-While most of my academic research and focus was in the field of control theory, I have *lots* of other interests too that I oscillate between.
-I believe that this shift of interests isn't harmful, but actually leads me to lead a fuller life, and (hopefully) become a better engineer in the process.